 This tutorial will assume that we’ll use the entire photo.
-We’ll make our first marks by using a ruler or some type of straight-edge, aligning it up against opposite corners, and drawing a line from one corner to the other.
-Than do the same with the other corners.
-You’ll end up with a X, providing you with the mid-point of the image.
+We’ll make our first marks by using a ruler or some type of straight edge, aligning it up against opposite corners, and drawing a line from one corner to the other.
+Then do the same with the other corners.
+You’ll end up with an X, providing you with the mid-point of the image.

 After you create your X, you’ll use that mid-point of the X to divide your photo into quarters.
 You’ll need to use either a triangle or a t-square to achieve this.

-To give us more precision, we’ll create a three more diagonal line to complete the X’s for each box.
+To give us more precision, we’ll create three more diagonal lines to complete the Xs for each box.

 The Final Copy

 Your mind doesn’t really need much information to recognize what you see.
-Usually it can quickly identify things by the shape alone.
-For people, the mind will use the prominent facial features, hair style, or any characteristic that you consciously or subconsciously use to identify a person.
+Usually, it can quickly identify things by the shape alone.
+For people, the mind will use prominent facial features, hairstyle, or any characteristic that you consciously or subconsciously use to identify a person.
 This can lead to awkward situations when someone you know has a double or two walking around in the same building.

 Another One Down!

 I know, this was another long one, trust me.
 But this should set you up to be able to use image transferring to replicate, enlarge, or reduce any image.
 You’ll also have greater accuracy when replicating a photo or another drawing.
 You’ll be less likely to suffer from those unnecessary distortions that’ll creep up and easily frustrate you.